Cyber Security of Sensor Systems for State Sequence Estimation: A Machine Learning Approach: Introduction

 \subsection{Contribution}

-This paper develops the first methods that accurately identify/eliminate only the problematic attacked sensor data (keep the rest) presented to a sequence estimation/regression algorithm under a proper powerful attack model that fits the situation based on known/observed attacks.
-Our approaches can be used as an outer shell of protection that can surround an unprotected estimation/regression algorithm (designed for unattacked sensor data), allowing the protected estimation algorithm to properly operate, with excellent performance, using the deemed to be unattacked data, which we have not seen for the attack model considered.
+{To the best of our knowledge, this paper develops the first methods that accurately identify/eliminate all problematic attacked sensor data (keep all the rest) presented to a sequence estimation/regression algorithm for all possible attacks in our attack model.
+As we discuss later in the literature review, there are other papers which make assumptions on things like the number of sensors attacked and when these assumptions are not true (yielding attacks in our attack model), these approaches provide very poor performance at the just described task.
+Our approaches can be used as an outer shell of protection that can surround an unprotected estimation/regression algorithm (designed for unattacked sensor data), allowing the protected estimation algorithm to properly operate, with excellent performance, using the deemed to be unattacked data for any attack in our attack model.
 Our approaches do not assume a known form for the statistical model of the sensor data, allowing data-driven and machine learning sequence estimation/regression algorithms to be protected.
-Our approaches employ only unattacked training data and handle the possible attacks allowed by the powerful attack model where the attacked sensors and attacks can change for each time step, the attacker has complete control of after-attack sensor data, and the protection system has no prior knowledge of which sensors are more likely attacked and how many sensors are attacked.
-Such powerful sensor attacks have not been mitigated elsewhere in the literature.
+Our approaches employ only unattacked training data and handle the possible attacks allowed by our powerful attack model where the attacked sensors and attacks can change for each time step, the attacker has complete control of after-attack sensor data, and the protection system has no prior knowledge of which sensors are more likely attacked and how many sensors are attacked. }